pandas-dev/pandas/doc/source/ecosystem.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 IPython is an interactive command shell and distributed computing
 environment.
-IPython tab completion works with Pandas methods and also
+IPython tab completion works with pandas methods and also
 attributes like DataFrame columns.

 `Jupyter Notebook / Jupyter Lab <https://jupyter.org>`__